Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 #### Non-Flatpak Installations

-If you're not using the Flatpak version, make sure you have all Wine dependencies installed ([guide](https://github.com/lutris/docs/blob/master/WineDependencies.md)).
+If you're not using the Flatpak version, make sure you have all Wine dependencies installed according to this [guide](https://github.com/lutris/docs/blob/master/WineDependencies.md).

 #### Debian, Ubuntu and Derivatives